wesayef/Disaster-Response-Project-Data-Science-Udacity-Nanodegree-Program-/README.md

 This project includes a web application where disaster response worker can input messages received and get classification results.

+## Dataset
+The data in this project comes from Figure Eight - Multilingual Disaster Response Messages.
+This dataset contains 30,000 messages drawn from events including an earthquake in Haiti in 2010, an earthquake in Chile in 2010, floods in Pakistan in 2010, super-storm Sandy in the U.S.A. in 2012, and news articles spanning a large number of years and 100s of different disasters.

+The data has been encoded with 36 different categories related to disaster response and has been stripped of messages with sensitive information in their entirety.

+Data includes 2 csv files:

+1. disaster_messages.csv: Messages data.
+2. disaster_categories.csv: Disaster categories of messages.

 ## File Descriptions
 ### Folder: app
 **run.py** - python script to launch web application.<br/>